waisAhmadAhmadzai/fullcalendar/README.txt

 This fork also adds :
 	- different colors for each event.
 	- resizable for each event
-	- IE9 public beta compatibility
+	- IE9 public beta compatibility (with jQuery < 1.4.3 too)
+	- Week Numbers in Week and Day views

 Development and testing
 -----------------------